gmadhu89/frequency-polygon/README.md

 Generated an interactive frequency polygon line chart using d3.js to visualize a dataset containing list of games, their ratings, and supporting information like number of user rated, year published etc.

-Input data set : average-rating.csv
+Input data set : input.csv
-Code: interactive.html
+Code: index.html

 Execution steps (to run in local):
 1) Copy the lib/ folder to your local.